 Ekker: It’s the camel’s nose in the tent, right?
 We have a very specific use case, and the robot is good for that.
 But that individual use case begs the question: “Okay, what else can you do with it?”
 We have a follow-up genome-engineering idea that will use the robot in a strictly analogous way — same kind of a deal, roughly 300 plasmids — and we’re building those plasmids right now.

-Campbell: We see FusX as the first in a suite of many gene editing applications that the OpenTrons robot can do.
-This kind of science is still mostly in the hands of academics and companies who can use it to make product, but now is just the beginning.
+Campbell: We see FusX as the first in a suite of many gene editing applications that the Opentrons robot can do.
+This kind of science is still mostly in the hands of academics and companies who can use it to make products, but now is just the beginning.
 Where it can go is really up to the creativity of the people who are using it.